 Sustainability check for German foundations

 Charitable foundations in Germany are largely funded by the investment income generated by their endowment assets.
 So far, however, only a few foundations have publicly committed themselves to sustainable investment guidelines.
 Legislation is also lacking.
 The Facing Finance project “Fair Anlegen & Stiften” (Investing & Giving Fairly) aims to encourage German foundations to incorporate sustainability criteria into their investment guidelines and thereby act in accordance with their statutory purpose.
-The project was funded by the German Federal Environment Agency (UBA).
+The project is funded by the German Federal Environment Agency (UBA).

 With more than 24,650 foundations (as of 2022), Germany is home to the largest foundation sector in Europe.
 Around 92% are charitable: in line with their purpose, they fund projects that aim to have a positive impact on society and the environment – for example in the areas of child and youth welfare, development cooperation or nature conservation.